gavinrbrown1/algorithm_scratchpad/README.md

-This is where I will keep my algorithm practice.
+This is where I keep my algorithm practice.